developer-friendly/blog/docs/posts/0010-cert-manager.md

 with custom resources for managing certificates.
 It is built on top of the [Operator pattern], and is a graduated project of the [CNCF].

-With cert-manager, you can fetch and renew your TLS certificates with ease, passing them along to the [Ingress] or [Gateway] of your platform to host your applications securely over HTTPS without losing the comfort of hosting your applications in a Kubernetes cluster.
+With cert-manager, you can fetch and renew your TLS certificates behind automation, passing them along to the [Ingress] or [Gateway] of your platform to host your applications securely over HTTPS without losing the comfort of hosting your applications in a Kubernetes cluster.